 The idea of creating nanoscale photovoltaics is not new, Lieber said, but prior efforts used organic compounds in combination with semiconductor nanostructures that had lower efficiency and that degraded under concentrated sunlight.
 Lieber’s materials have several advantages, he said.
 The materials are more efficient, converting 3.4 percent of the sunlight into electricity; they can withstand concentrated light without deteriorating, gaining efficiency up to about 5 percent; and they’re as cheap to make as other related nanoscale photovoltaic devices.

-“The real is whether there’s a new geometry that will lead to better photovoltaic technology,” Lieber said.
+“The real [question] is whether there’s a new geometry that will lead to better photovoltaic technology,” Lieber said.
 “We worked on coaxial geometry.”